French Island is a gem of a destination for a day trip from Phillip Island.

 The number of escapes and cost of running the prison led to its closure in 1975.

-Today there are around 90 permanent and 30 weekend residents on the island.
+Today there are around 120 permanent residents on the island.

 Private vehicles are not permitted to be brought onto the island (except those belonging to residents).
-So the only way of getting around is to walk, ride a bicycle or take a Lois Airs Tour.
+So the only way of getting around is to walk, ride a bicycle or take a tour with Naturaliste Tours.

-The French Island General Store has a courtesy bus which will transfer visitors from the jetty to to the store.
-The store has a cafe free wi-fi, meals and a coffee loyalty card.
+The General Store has a courtesy bus which will transfer visitors from the jetty to to the store.
+The store has a cafe free wi-fi, meals and a small selection of grocery supplies.

 Mudflats and mangroves near the jetty host many birds such as black swans, pelicans, spoonbills, ibis and several species of migratory birds.

-As we raced along the unsealed roads, Lois pointed out koalas perched in the trees along the road.
-Luckily the swamp gums in the road reserve are not tall so it was easy to get close up to the koalas – they were quite content to pose as they dreamily observed us!
+Koalas slumber in the trees along the road.
+Luckily the swamp gums in the road reserve are not tall so it was easy to get close up to the koalas – they are quite content to pose as they dreamily observe us!

-Flocks of Cape Barren geese grazed in paddocks as we sped past, taking in the rural aspect of French Island.
+Flocks of Cape Barren geese grazed in paddocks.

-We stopped to admire an area of hyacinth orchids, growing in the bushland.
+We stop to admire an area of hyacinth orchids, growing in the bushland.
 Visiting in January, the orchids were in full bloom of beautiful purple/mauve flowers on tall slender stems.

 The island is home for at least 86 species of native orchids – a treat for flora enthusiasts.
 The Island spider orchid is unique to French Island.

-Our tour took us across the island to the barge landing – the lifeline for islanders transporting stock and machinery plus other large goods to and from Corinella on the mainland.
+Across the island from Tankerton is the barge landing – the lifeline for islanders transporting stock and machinery, plus other large goods to and from Corinella on the mainland.

-Lois showed us where two breeding pairs of white-bellied sea eagles nest in tall dead trees near the landing.
+Nearby, pairs of white-bellied sea eagles nest in tall dead trees.

 This bird is the second largest of Australia’s eagles with a wing span of around 200cm.
 Unfortunately, due to habitat loss this magnificent bird is classified as endangered.

-Near the landing we went for a short stroll hoping to see short-beaked echidna but came up empty handed.
-Maybe because we were too busy making sure there were no snakes on the path!
+We hope to see the short-beaked echidna but without luck even though they are fairly common on the island.
+Maybe we are too busy making sure there are no snakes on the path!

 Another faunal resident of French Island is the long-nosed potoroo.
 This nocturnal marsupial is the size of a rabbit but with a tail about 200cm long and a long pointed nose.